Melapress/wp-security-audit-log/readme.txt

 9. WP Security Audit Log is integrated with the built-in revision system of WordPress, thus allowing you to see what content changes users make on your WordPress posts, pages and custom post types.
 For more information read [Keep Record of All WordPress Content Changes with WP Security Audit Log Plugin](http://www.wpsecurityauditlog.com/wordpress-user-monitoring-plugin-releases/record-all-wordpress-content-changes-wp-security-audit-log-plugin/)

 == Changelog ==

+= 2.5.1 (2016-07-26) =

+* **Bug fixes**
+	* Fixed the disabling functionality of Alert 6007 because it was not working.
+	* Fixed the disabling functionality for Alerts 1000 and 10001.
+	* Merged bug fixes from version 2.4.4 (were not included in 2.5.0).

 = 2.5.0 (2016-07-12) =